MicrosoftDocs/win32/desktop-src/medfound/mftrace-configuration-file.md

 ---
-Description: The MFTrace tool can read an XML configuration file that specifies one or more trace providers. ms.assetid: 70d11a55-041e-4eb5-96a9-238e7ecdd906
+description: The MFTrace tool can read an XML configuration file that specifies one or more trace providers. ms.assetid: 70d11a55-041e-4eb5-96a9-238e7ecdd906
 title: MFTrace Configuration File ms.topic: article